brendanhay/amazonka/gen/README.md

 This ensures the Continuous Integration process is the single source of truth for generated code changes, and keeps pull requests readable and focused on actual generator code/logic changes.

+Generate all models:

+    $ make

+Update and generate all models:

+    $ make clean all